What we are doing.

 On-site recycling.
 The GWS has always made an extra effort to recycle as much as possible at our conferences, and to encourage the hotel staff in all departments — from sales to housekeeping — to do the same.
 In our experience, all conference hotels claim that they recycle extensively.
 However, from our personal observations (you can learn a lot by hanging around the “back of the house” service areas and loading docks), the reality is that a lot of potentially recyclable material ends up being discarded.

-We try to impress upon hotel staff that recycling and other green practices are a serious matter to us, but when all is said and done we in the GWS can only control a small portion of the recyclables stream.
+We try to impress upon hotel staff that recycling and other green practices are a serious matter to us, but when all is said and done we in the GWS can only control a small portion of the recyclables stream at the conference.
 At our registration area we provide a bin for recycling office paper (we take the contents home with us and recycle it there, or else personally see that it goes into the recycling stream at the hotel), and also urge registrants to recycle name tags and holders with us; we then re-use the lanyards and holders.

 What you can do.